That's Entertainment (comic shop)

+That's Entertainment is a comics and collectibles store with locations in Worcester and Fitchburg, Massachusetts.
+Founded by Paul Howley in 1980, the company sells comic books, collectibles, trading cards, games, toys, vinyl records, and related merchandise.

+History

-The store was first opened by Paul Howley in 1980 at a 2000 sqft location on Chandler Street in Worcester.
-On October 12, 1989, he added a second location with the purchase of a comic shop in Fitchburg, Massachusetts.
+Paul Howley opened That's Entertainment on April 15, 1980, in a 2,000 square foot storefront on Chandler Street in Worcester.

+On October 12, 1989, a second location was opened after the purchase of a comic shop in Fitchburg, Massachusetts.
 At the start of business on July 1, 1992, That's Entertainment had been moved into its present location, a 20000 sqft former auto dealership on Park Ave. in Worcester, and a 10000 sqft retail and events space was created.
-The store stocks comic books, including alternative comics and new indy titles, trade paperbacks, and related items.
+The store stocks comic books, including alternative comics and new indie titles, trade paperbacks, and related items.
 The store also carries other trading cards, including sports cards and Magic: The Gathering, along with anime, role-playing games, vintage video games and systems, and other toys and collectibles.

 In 1997, That's Entertainment was one of three stores that received a "Will Eisner Spirit of Comics Retailer Award" from San Diego Comic-Con.
 The award, named for comic book creator Will Eisner, recognizes "an individual retailer who has done an outstanding job of supporting the comics art medium both in the community and within the industry at large".

 That's Entertainment's "reluctant acceptance of life after the on-line auction" was the subject of a six-page article in the May 2000 issue of the national magazine Inc. The article, by writer Anne Marie Borrego, was titled "How I Learned to Stop Worrying and (Almost) Love eBay."
 Borrego examined how That's Entertainment specifically, as a traditional brick and mortar collectibles retailer, was contending with the sudden growth of on-line competition in the collectibles market.